Deutsche Bahn Museum

 Way of Human Rights

-Spanning prehistory to the early 20th century, the Germanisches Nationalmuseum is the country’s most important museum of German culture....
+Spanning prehistory to the early 20th century, this museum is the German-speaking world's biggest and most important museum of Teutonic...

 Nuremberg's magnificent state theatre serves up an impressive mix of dramatic arts.
 The renovated art-nouveau opera house presents opera...